Buffer Solution

 HA ⇋ H+ + A–

-When a few drops of a strong acid are added to an equilibrium mixture of the weak acid and its conjugate base, the hydrogen ion (H+) concentration increase very little compared to the volume expected for the quantity of strong acid added.
+When a few drops of a strong acid are added to an equilibrium mixture of the weak acid and its conjugate base, the hydrogen ion (H+) concentration increases very little compared to the volume expected for the quantity of strong acid added.
 It happens because the equilibrium shifts to the left, following Le Chatelier’s principle.
 If a strong base is added to the equilibrium mixture, the reaction moves to the right to compensate for the lost H+.

 As the buffer’s pH changes slightly when a small amount of strong acid or base is added, it is used to prevent any change in the pH of a solution, regardless of solute.
 Using buffer solutions in various chemical applications keeps the pH at a nearly constant value.